What is the average medical school debt?

 Is medical school worth it?

 The answer to this question is different for everyone.
-According to the Bureau of Labor Statistics, a median salary for physicians and surgeons is $229,200 or more.
-Such an income could easily offset the cost of a medical degree – especially over the course of a career.
+According to the Bureau of Labor Statistics, the median salary for physicians and surgeons is $239,200 or more.
+As a result, the potential return on investment for medical degrees could more than offset the significant debt many students have to take on – especially over the course of a career.

-The cost of medical school entails tuition and fees but also admission expenses, like application fees and registration for the MCAT exam.
-Once you are admitted, you will want to consider living expenses as well, as the academic pressure of medical school does not typically allow for outside employment.
+The cost of medical school entails tuition, but also admission expenses, like application fees and registration for the MCAT exam.
+Once you are admitted, you will want to consider living expenses as well, given the academic pressure of medical school does not typically allow for outside employment.

 Starting salaries vary and depend on location and what kind of medicine you choose to pursue.
 To build an understanding of whether medicine is a worthwhile pursuit for you, consider arranging some informational interviews with professionals who practice in an area of your interest.